Gilaine-UOT/Pandas-Challenge/README.md

 ![](https://github.com/Gilaine-UOT/Pandas-Challenge/blob/main/PyCitySchools/Resources/Images/Figure4_Lowest%20Performing%20Schools%20by%20Overall%20Percent.PNG)

 ## Math Scores by Grade
-Create a DataFrame that lists the average math score for students of each grade level (9th, 10th, 11th, 12th) at each school.
+Following the DataFrame that lists the average math score for students of each grade level (9th, 10th, 11th, 12th) at each school.

 ![](https://github.com/Gilaine-UOT/Pandas-Challenge/blob/main/PyCitySchools/Resources/Images/Figure5_Math%20Scores%20by%20Grade.PNG)

 ## Reading Scores by Grade
-Create a DataFrame that lists the average reading score for students of each grade level (9th, 10th, 11th, 12th) at each school.
+Following the DataFrame that lists the average reading score for students of each grade level (9th, 10th, 11th, 12th) at each school.

 ![](https://github.com/Gilaine-UOT/Pandas-Challenge/blob/main/PyCitySchools/Resources/Images/Figure6_Reading%20Scores%20by%20Grade.PNG)

 ## Scores by School Spending
-Create a table that breaks down school performance based on average spending ranges (per student).
-Use your judgment to create four bins with reasonable cutoff values to group school spending.
-Include the following metrics in the table:

 Average math score